dyne/zenswarm/README.md

 After announcing to a DID controller, the Oracles provide a number of services, including:
  * Cryptographic signature
- * Blockchain notarization
+ * Blockchain interoperability and notarization
- * Smart Contract execution
+ * On and off chain smart contract execution

 <h1 align="center">
 Zenswarm